andreadev-it/neorg-module-tutorials/part-3.md

 end
 ```

+You can require as many modules as you want just by adding them to this table.
 After having required the module, we can use its APIs to add a new command within the `module.load` function.
 Here it is the code for it:

 ```lua